 d.
 How citizens can be involved in each branch of government.

-Our federal government is divided into three separate divisions called the Legislative, Judicial, and Executive branches.
-This separation is called a system of checks and balances and is done to limit the power of any one group.
-For a great briefer on branches and their purpose, check out this informative video (3:49):
+Our federal government is divided into three separate branches: the Legislative, Executive, and Judicial.
+This separation exists to limit the power of any one group through a system of checks and balances.
+For a great overview of how this works, check out this TED-Ed video (3:49):

-Have a general idea of the purpose behind each branch of government?
+Have a general idea of each branch’s purpose?
 Wonderful!
-In the section below, I’ll be breaking down each of the government branches and recapping the most important points you’ll need to know when discussing with your merit badge counseler:
+Below, I’ll break down each branch and recap the most important points you’ll need when discussing this with your merit badge counselor.

 3a) Explain the function of each branch of government